 So, sometimes you have to get a new line set (numbers 1, 2, and 3 above).
 Other times, it’s just really easy and affordable to replace (number 4), so you might as well.

 You don’t necessarily have to replace your line set when replacing an R-22 system with an R-410A system.
 If you’re getting quotes from someone who says that you do, well… let’s just assume they’re misinformed.

 As long as you properly remove all refrigerant and oil, it’s ok to reuse a line set that once held R-22 refrigerant.
 Speaking of cleaning the line set…

-Always insist on a clean line set prior to your HVAC installation.
+Always insist on a clean line set before your HVAC installation.

-That's a must whether you're reusing the existing line set or getting a new one.
+That’s a must whether you’re reusing the existing line set or getting a new one.
 The only way to properly clean out the line set is to perform a triple evacuation procedure.
-Basically, an HVAC pro removes contaminants from the line set three times using a vacuum pump.
+An HVAC pro removes contaminants from the line set three times using a vacuum pump.

-At PV, we actually do more than a standard triple evacuation.
-Still, the "triple evac" is a minimum standard.
+At PV Heating & Air, we actually do more than a standard triple evacuation.
+Still, the “triple evac” is a minimum standard.